This post may contain affiliate links, please see the privacy policy for details.

 Substitutions and Variations

-If you’re using a sweeter apple, you can add a squirt of lemon juice to counter the sweetness.
-Apple pie spice works in place of the cinnamon if you want to use that, or even pumpkin pie spice.
+Ground cinnamon: Apple pie spice works in place of the cinnamon if you want to use that, or even pumpkin pie spice.

-How to Store this Campfire Apple Crisp Recipe
+How to Store Campfire Apple Crisp

 Store: This campfire apple crisp foil packets dessert is best served as soon as it’s made.
 If you do have leftovers, they will keep in the fridge for up to 3 days.